pypr/compyle/docs/source/details.rst

 ------------------------------------

-The ``compyle.config`` module provides a simple ``Configuration`` class that is used internally in ComPyle to set things like the backend (Cython, OpenCL/CUDA), and some common options like profiling, turning on OpenMP, using double on the GPU etc.  Here is an example of the various options::
+The ``compyle.config`` module provides a simple ``Configuration`` class that is used internally in Compyle to set things like the backend (Cython, OpenCL/CUDA), and some common options like profiling, turning on OpenMP, using double on the GPU etc.  Here is an example of the various options::